 Computer and Information Systems Managers who work in New York, California, or Virginia, make the highest salaries.

-Below is a list of the median annual salaries for Computer and Information Systems Managers in different U.S. states.
+How much do Computer and Information Systems Managers make in different U.S. states?

 |State||Annual Mean Salary|